Cartisim/cartisim-nio-client/README.md

 print("do stuff with data \(dataObject)")

+//If you are encrypting your messages then you can just do whatever you want with your dataObject

+}

+func didReceivedEncryptedData() {

+cartisimNIOClient?.onEncryptedDataReceived = { [weak self] dataObject in

+print("do stuff with data \(dataObject)")

 //Here are some example of what you can do

 guard let strongSelf = self else { return }